Sign in or start a free trial to avail of this feature.

-I'll also remove payment date from the legend field and put subscription type here to split the revenue by large, medium, and small.
-And now after some manipulation, we have the chart we want.
-If you have quite a complex pivot table arrangement, with various number of formats, fields, and grouping, it's unlikely that you'll want to disrupt this structure every time you want to create a chart.
+We'll also remove payment date from the legend field and put subscription type here to split the revenue by large, medium, and small.
+Now after some manipulation, we have the chart we want.
+If you have a complex pivot table arrangement with various numbers, formats, fields, and grouping, it's unlikely you'll want to disrupt this structure every time you want to create a chart.
 Thankfully, Excel provides us with a remedy to this problem called a pivot chart.
 Pivot charts access fields directly from the data set and allow you to pivot fields to create charts without changing your existing pivot table.

-If you have your data set formatted as a table, you can simple go to insert and select pivot chart.
+If your data set is formatted as a table, you can simply go to insert and select pivot chart.

 This will automatically select the data in your table.
-I'll put our pivot chart on a new worksheet, and press OK.
+We'll put our pivot chart on a new worksheet and press OK.

-And as you can see, we've recreated the chart we did earlier on the pivot table, but we've done it much more quickly, and without altering the existing pivot table.
+As we can see, we've recreated the chart we made earlier on the pivot table, but done it much more quickly and without altering the existing pivot table.

 Pivot charts provide you with quite a lot of formatting and analysis options to choose from.
 For example, you can sort and filter plotted data by simply clicking on these field buttons on the chart.
-You can even apply slicers to this data by going to the analysis tab and clicking on Insert Slicer.
+You can even apply slicers to this data by going to the analysis tab and clicking on insert slicer.
 Unfortunately, pivot charts do come with some limitations.
-The X Y scatter bubble and stock charts cannot be created in this way.
-This is also the case for charts created directly from pivot tables which we did earlier.
-If you're keen to build charts from pivot tables, I recommend checking out pivot charts first, because they normally take less time to build, and leave your initial pivot table format in place.
+The XY scatter, bubble, and stock charts can not be created in this way.
+This is also the case with charts created directly from pivot tables, like the one we made earlier.
+If you're interested in building charts from pivot tables, I recommend checking out pivot charts first, as they normally take less time to build and leave your initial pivot table format in place.